qingqingqingli/CPP/wiki/module01.md

 - **Namespace scope**: visible within namespace block
 - **File scope**: visible within current text file
 - **Global scope**: visible everywhere unless "hidden"

+### Constant class instance in another class

+In a class, you can have a class attribute of another class.
+Defining it as ```constant``` means you can't modify it after initialization.

+To make sure the instance has the same lifetime as the class:
+- If you declare the instance in the heap, you have to delete it at an appropriate time
+- If you declare the instance in the stack, it's gonna die after leaving the scope

 ---
 ### Resources